ElementAstro/atom-docs/src/content/docs/en/async/message_queue.md

 ---
-title: MessageQueue.hpp Documentation
+title: Message Queue
-description: Detailed documentation for the MessageQueue class template in the message_queue.hpp header file, including constructors, public methods, private methods, and usage examples for implementing a message queue system with Asio support in C++.
+description: Detailed for the MessageQueue class template in the message_queue.hpp header file, including constructors, public methods, private methods, and usage examples for implementing a message queue system with Asio support in C++.
 ---

-# Documentation for message_queue.hpp

-This document provides a detailed overview of the `message_queue.hpp` header file, which contains the `MessageQueue` class template for implementing a message queue system with Asio support in C++.

 ## Table of Contents